Global Growth & Strategy·Localization Best Practices

 And then what?
 Building the LQA process, team, and systems

-Once you’ve made a commitment to creating a great multilingual customer experience and have clearly categorized translation errors, you can build the processes for error handling, translation review, and continuous improvement.
+Once you’ve made a commitment to creating a great multilingual customer experience and have clearly categorized translation errors, build the processes for error handling, translation review, and continuous improvement.

 Define your style guide

 Translation quality is often subjective.
 A translated text may sound fine to one person but unnatural to another.
 Remove subjectivity in the translation process by creating a well-defined style guide.
-This will help ensure consistent terminology use and maintain your brand voice across translated works.
+This will lead to consistent terminology use and maintain your brand voice across translated works.

 When launching in a new language, do a kickoff overview for cross-functional teams on what they need to know about the market.

-Addressing a lot of potential challenge points (e.g., date and time formatting, or plurals and possessives) and providing teams with some initial knowledge of the language will make it easier to address them as work begins.
-For example, dates in Japan are typically written using the YYYY/MM/DD format and time is expressed in a 24-hour format.
-There are also specific rules for plurals that differ significantly from English.
+Addressing a lot of potential challenge points (e.g., date and time formatting, or plurals and possessives) and sharing some initial knowledge of the language will make it easier to address them as work begins.

 LQA scores are calculated based on the number of mistakes made in a translation, as judged by a linguist.

-User research using surveys and focus groups is the most useful method of improving what is important.
+User research using surveys and focus groups is the most effective method of improving your translation quality.
 Work with your UX team to include the multilingual customer experience in their research.
-There are also research partners out there that can help with this.
-Focus groups are even more insightful when it comes to digging into your customers’ experience if budget allows.

 Once your company has the right processes in place, you need the right people to continually refine them and make improvements.
 Team structure varies wildly from company to company, but the localization process typically involves four primary groups of stakeholders.